 As we are primarily an operational organisation, our training courses are also used exclusively as an employment tool, providing our company with the opportunity to select high class students who have proven their capabilities throughout the courses and are looking to pursue a career within an exciting and specialist field.

 At the Surveillance Groups training centre you will be taught current and up to date techniques by the companies leading surveillance operatives.

-All of the main awards have all been accredited with a BTEC Level 4 Certificate, alongside these awards is the Level 3 Professional Investigators Award which is also an Industry recognised qualification.
+All of the main awards have all been accredited with a IQ Level 4 Award in Covert Surveillance Operations and an IQ Level 4 Certificate in Covert Surveillance Operations, alongside these awards is the Level 3 Professional Investigators Award.

 If you require further information from any member of our team, then you can send us your query via the contact us link or communicate with us via the instant messenger service provided.